mberneaud/EuroscepticMisfitMasterThesis/Analysis/Data/Eurobarometer/EB_variables.md

 1 GOOD THING
 2 NEITHER GOOD NOR BAD
 3 BAD THING

-**v96 Q.224**
-SOME PEOPLE CONSIDER THE COMMON MARKET AS BEING A FIRST STEP TOWARDS A CLOSER UNION BETWEEN THE MEMBER STATES.
-PERSONALLY, DO YOU YOURSELF THINK THE MOVEMENT TOWARDS THE UNIFICATION OF EUROPE SHOULD BE SPEEDED UP, SLOWED DOWN, OR CONTINUED AS IT IS AT PRESENT?
-0 DK; NA
-1 SPEEDED UP
-2 CONTINUED AS IT IS AT PRESENT
-3 SLOWED DOWN

 #### Spring 1984
 **v5 - NATION I (UNITED KINGDOM)**